 Container security involves both container and orchestration platform protection, with Kubernetes being the solution most often used in the cloud.
 You will need to create industry-standard security baselines for containerized workloads, with continuous monitoring and reporting of any deviations.

 Organizations require tools that can detect malicious activities in containers, even those that happen during run time.
 The necessity of security technologies that enable visibility into container-related activities, as well as the detection and decommissioning of rogue containers, cannot be overstated.
 With the threat landscape always changing, it’s best to employ technologies that leverage advanced artificial intelligence (AI) and machine learning (ML) to detect malware without relying on signatures.

-Vulnerability Assessment and Remediation
+8. Perform Vulnerability Assessment & Remediation

 You should have a real-time vulnerability scanning and remediation service to protect your workloads against virus and malware attacks.
 The service should be able to support workloads deployed in VMs as well as in containers.

 Consider a vulnerability management solution that can continuously scan workloads for vulnerabilities, compile reports and present the results in dashboards, and auto-remediate problems where possible.

 9. Implement a Zero Trust Approach

 The Zero Trust (aka assume breach) approach is the gold standard for enabling cloud security.
 It entails not assuming any trust between services, even if they are within the organization’s security perimeter.